hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 !!!

+!!!
+Insight

+**Hand-off note:** Nesting a [Link Inline](/components/link/inline) with an icon inside a block of text is not supported in the Figma component.
+Instead, override the description text with the correct link style and color and ensure that this detail is accounted for in the engineering hand-off.

+!!!

 ## Custom metadata

-If necessary to include metadata like key/value pairs, multiple page-level statuses, or other structured content, custom metadata can be passed to the component via the `customMetadata` property in Figma, or the `<[PH].Generic>` contextual component in Ember.
+If necessary to include metadata like key/value pairs, multiple page level statuses, or other structured content, custom metadata can be passed to the component via the `customMetadata` property in Figma, or the `<[PH].Generic>` contextual component in Ember.

 <Hds::PageHeader as |PH|>
   <PH.Title>Terraform Workspace</PH.Title>